Mervinpais/ESP32-Guide-for-beginners/README.md

 - Basic knowledge of Git
 - Basic knowledge of Linux and commands (This tutorial is written on a linux based system)

-This is v0.0.1d of the documentation, please refer to the github for the latest docs [here](https://github.com/Mervinpais/ESP32-Guide-for-beginners/)
+## This is v0.0.1e of the documentation, please refer to the github for the latest docs [here](https://github.com/Mervinpais/ESP32-Guide-for-beginners/) (See commits for exact versioning details)

----

 ## Introduction